Expert Commentary

 National Center for Statistics and Analysis.
 Traffic Safety Facts Research Note, December 2015.

-This report explains why numbers released by the NHTSA for heat-stroke related deaths of children are generally lower than what is reported by other sources.
-The NHTSA collects information from death certificates.
-For children who died of suspected heat stroke, the official cause of death is sometimes listed as “fever, unspecified” or “assault (homicide) by other specified means” or “neglect and abandonment.”
-These children would not be included in the NHTSA’s tally of children who died of heat stroke in parked vehicles.
+This report explains why the numbers the National Center for Statistics and Analysis releases for heatstroke-related deaths are generally lower than what is reported by other sources.
+The federal agency collects information from death certificates, which differ in how they describe children’s cause of death.
+For children who died of suspected heat stroke, the cause of death is sometimes listed as “fever, unspecified” or “assault (homicide) by other specified means” or “neglect and abandonment.”
+These children would not be included in the center’s tally of child deaths in hot cars.

 Hyperthermia Deaths Among Children in Parked Vehicles: An Analysis of 231 Fatalities in the United States, 1999-2007